 Starting pay for this position is $15.00 to $28.00 based on experience and credentials.
 Full benefits including health, vision and life insurance and deferred compensation will be offered.
 The selected applicant will receive a conditional offer of employment contingent upon successfully passing a background check and drug test.

-Please submit all resumes to:
+Please submit all applications and resumes to:

 Village Administrator Aaron Bender, PO Box 128, Waynesfield, OH 45896